dwmuller/cl-clr/README.txt

 Type names can be either namespace-qualified, or simple.
 If simple, they must uniquely identify a type in one of the currently used namespaces.
+(No partial namespace qualification is allowed.)
 The reader resolves type names during the read phase, and signals a clear error if a type name cannot be resolved or if it has multiple possible resolutions.

 At the end of the file, or at least before any top-level forms are evaluated that rely on CLR symbols, you must call